mrled/salaciouspatronym/readme.markdown

                                  [--accesssecret ACCESSSECRET]
                                  [string]

-    A template for writing a new Python3 command line tool
+    A childish joke that I've automated so now it can live on forever

     positional arguments:
-      string                If provided, instead of getting a random name from the Pantheon, quotify the string
+      string                If present, make the joke with the string; otherwise, get the name of a random famous person from the Pantheon and quotify that instead

     optional arguments:
       -h, --help            show this help message and exit